These healthy out-of-the-box options will fuel you up without slowing you down.

 Breakfast gives you a chance to start each day with a healthy and nutritious meal.
-It also lays the foundation for lifelong health benefits.
+Adults who report regularly eating a healthy breakfast are more likely to:

-- Eat more vitamins and minerals
+- Eat more vitamins and minerals.

-- Eat less fat and cholesterol
+- Eat less fat and cholesterol.

 - Meet daily nutrient requirements

-- Be more alert
+- Have better concentration and be more alert

 - Miss fewer days of school